SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-11-cybertruck-vs-pinto.md

 We need to normalize the death counts somehow; ideally we'd use something like passenger-hours.
-That being unavailable, we'll use the number of units produced and assume people use their cars about the same.
+That being unavailable, we'll use the number of units produced and assume people use their cars about the same number of hours.
 (That could be quite a stretch between 1970 and 2020!)

 Our first rough estimate of the probability of a fire death is: